coredev-uk/homelab/README.md

 </div>

 A personal Kubernetes homelab configuration using ArgoCD for GitOps deployment of a complete media automation stack, DNS services, storage management, and monitoring tools.
-This setup includes the popular *arr media management suite, torrent/usenet clients with VPN integration, and essential infrastructure services.
+This setup includes the popular *arr media management suite, torrent/usenet clients, and essential infrastructure services.

 **Note:** This configuration is tailored for my specific environment and setup.
 You can fork this repository and modify the configurations to work with your own infrastructure.

+## Architecture

+This homelab uses ArgoCD's **App of Apps** pattern to organize applications into logical groups:

+- **Infrastructure**: Core services (storage, networking, security, certificates)
+- **Media Stack**: Media server, automation tools, and download clients
+- **Monitoring**: Observability stack (Prometheus, Grafana, exporters)

+Each application is deployed as a separate ArgoCD Application resource, allowing for independent management, updates, and rollbacks while maintaining a GitOps workflow.

 ## Quick Start